serepanSmart/schedule-table-pure-JS-/README.md

 You can display all events and sort by users

-You can also delete events from the scedule, or add ones be clicking on the button.
+You can also delete events from the schedule, or add ones be clicking on the button.
 It will show you modal window, where you can choose event time, event user, and set event title